Tourism and Travel Around the World : Beaches to Visit Worldwide Beaches to Visit Worldwide - Tourism and Travel Around the World

 Maldives Atolls

-The Maldives are a collection of tiny islands all over the Indian Ocean, and each one is more amazing than the last.
-The water is so clear, it's like swimming in a giant aquarium.
+The Maldives are a collection of tiny islands all over the Indian Ocean.
+Each one is more amazing than the last.
+The water is so clear.
+It's like swimming in a giant aquarium.
 Plus, the beaches are so white they almost glow.

 Here's a quick idea of what you can expect: